Navigation

 By Illinois statute, the Sheriff in each county having more than one million inhabitants shall maintain a County Police Department division (55 ILCS 5/3-7001).
 At present in Illinois, only Cook County meets that statutory standard.

 The Cook County Sheriff’s Police Department is the third largest police department in the State of Illinois, with more than 500 officers.
-The Police Department is commanded by the Chief Public Safety Officer and is divided into five principal Commands:
+The Police Department is commanded by the Chief of Police and is divided into six principal divisions:

-1. Field Operations Command – Patrol (DUI specialists, Truck/Traffic Unit, Court Officers, Community Safety Team), Crossing Guards, Emergency Services, Air Support, School Safety Program, and Police Training Academy.
+- Field Operations Division – Patrol (DUI specialists, Truck/Traffic Unit, Court Officers, Community Safety Team), Crossing Guards, Emergency Services, Air Support, School Safety Program, and Police Training Academy.

-3. Street Crimes Command – Narcotics, Street Crime Suppression, Gun Suppression Team, Tech Unit, and Extraditions.
+- Organized Crime Division – Narcotics, Organized Crime, Gun Suppression Team, Tech Unit, and Extraditions.

-4. Communication Operations Command – E-911 and Radio Dispatch, 24-hour Warrant Desk.
+- Communication Operations Division – E-911 and Radio Dispatch, 24-hour Warrant Desk.

-5. Operational Support Command – Records Section, Asset Forfeiture, Impounds and Tows, Alarm Permits, Extra-Duty Programs.
+- Operational Support Division – Records Section, Asset Forfeiture, Impounds and Tows, Alarm Permits, Extra-Duty Programs, Evidence and Recovered Property.

 The Department’s more than 100 civilian personnel are primarily Telecommunicators in the consolidated E-911 Center, which serves all unincorporated Cook County, Berkeley, Blue Island, Dixmoor, Ford Heights, Gold, Harvey, Hometown, Indian Head Park, Lyons, Merrionette Park, Metra commuter rail system (covers six counties, into Wisconsin), Northlake, Palos Park, Park Ridge, Phoenix, and Robbins.